 If you love salsa as much as my family does than this is a must try recipe.
 You will be so pleased with all the delicious fresh flavors just bursting through.

-This mouthwatering good Salsa Recipe is one of my favorites.
+This mouthwatering good Fresh Salsa Recipe is one of my favorites.
 You can have this beauty prepared in about five minutes.
 It is perfect with chips, quesadillas, burritos and tacos.
 You can spoon over quiche, scrambled eggs, omelettes and frittatas.
 You can slow cook it with chicken, beef or pork.
 The many uses of salsa when it comes to recipes and cooking are unlimited.

-HOW TO MAKE SALSA.
+HOW TO MAKE FRESH SALSA RECIPE.

 Simply add your cilantro, red onion, garlic and jalapenos to a food processor with chopping blade attached.
 Pulse a couple of times until everything is finely chopped.
 Add tomatoes, lime juice, cumin, paprika, cayenne pepper, salt and pepper and pulse a few more time until desired texture is reached.
 Store in covered container in the fridge.

 HOW LONG DOES FRESH SALSA LAST?